tabbykatz/resume/README.md

 Other notable activities:

-- Re-implemented the C standard library and built a terminal shell in C using those custom library functions to develop thorough fundamental knowledge of the language
+- Re-implemented the C standard library and built a terminal shell in C using those custom library functions to develop thorough fundamental knowledge of the language.
-- Created a full stack Linux/Apache/MySQL/Python AirBnB clone
+- Created a full stack Linux/Apache/MySQL/Python AirBnB clone.
-- Configured and managed servers & primary/replica databases in AWS via SSH & the console, including SSL certs for NGINX, Puppet config, Datadog management, load balancing
+- Configured and managed servers & primary/replica databases in AWS via SSH & the console, including SSL certs for NGINX, Puppet config, Datadog management, load balancing.